efrecon/gh-runner-krunvm/README.md

 ./orchestrator.sh -v -T ghp_XXXX -p efrecon/gh-runner-krunvm -- 2
 ```

-The project tries to have good default options and behaviour.
-For example, nor
+The project tries to have good default options and behaviour -- run with `-h`
-the value of the token, nor the value of the runner registration token will be
+for a list of options.
+For example, nor the value of the token, nor the value of
-visible to the workflows using your runners.
-The default is to create far-less
+the runner registration token will be visible to the workflows using your
+runners.
+The default is however to create far-less capable runners than the
-capable runners than the GitHub [runners], i.e. 1G or memory and 2 vCPUs.
-By
+GitHub [runners], i.e. 1G or memory and 2 vCPUs.
+By default, runners have random
-default, runners have random names and carry labels with the name of the base
+names and carry labels with the name of the base repository, e.g. `fedora` and
-repository, e.g. `fedora` and `krunvm`.
-The GitHub runner implementation will
+`krunvm`.
+The GitHub runner implementation will automatically add other labels
-automatically add other labels in addition to those.
+in addition to those.

 All scripts within the project accepts short options only and can either be
 controlled through options or environment variables.
+Running with the `-h`
+option will provide help and a list of those variables.
 Variables starting with
-`ORCHESTRATOR_` will affect the behaviour or the [orchestrator], while variables
+`ORCHESTRATOR_` will affect the behaviour of the [orchestrator], while variables
 starting with `RUNNER_` will affect the behaviour of each runner.
 Usually, the
 only script that you will be using is the [orchestrator](./orchestrator.sh).
+But
+it is possible to create the microVM with the orchestrator and manually run
+loops using the [runner](./runner.sh) script.

   [PAT]: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens